 Kohl’s (NYSE:KSSB) and Amazon.com Inc. (NASDAQ:AMZNC) have struck a deal that allows Amazon customers to return items to 82 Kohl’s stores in the Chicago and Los Angeles areas.
 This move follows an agreement earlier this month in which Kohl’s agreed to sell Alexa-enabled Echo home speakers, Fire TV devices, tablets and other Amazon-branded devices in 10 of its stores.

 Competition To Collaboration

 This partnership is Kohl’s answer to a problem that has plagued retailers for several years – how to compete with Amazon, a company that didn’t mind razor thin (or non-existent) margins and offered the convenience of home shopping and 2-day delivery.

 Some, like Toys ‘R’ Us have failed with that company filing for bankruptcy protection late Monday.
-Others such as Wal-Mart Stores Inc. (NYSE:WMTC) and Target Corp.
-(NYSE:TGTC) have done better.
+Others such as Wal-Mart Stores Inc. (NYSE:WMTB) and Target Corp.
+(NYSE:TGTB) have done better.
 Still others, like Sears Holdings Corp.
-(NASDAQ:SHLDD) have gone the Kohl’s route, agreeing to sell Kenmore appliances, including some that are compatible with Alexa, on Amazon.
+Stock not found SHLD have gone the Kohl’s route, agreeing to sell Kenmore appliances, including some that are compatible with Alexa, on Amazon.

 Amazon Going ‘Real World’